exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 #### Supremacy Recovery (Active)

 1. Drop variables that won't be purchasable immediately.
-This will be most of them initially
+This will be most of them initially.
-2. Put the extra stars into perm levels into the last variable
+2. Put the extra stars into perm levels into the last variable.
 3. As you progress with more \\(F(t)\\), use the [variable lookup table](https://docs.google.com/spreadsheets/d/17lJ4IIIXfDAoO-TA76pwjNoZd2W9tQI9KRjENcs5Ybw/edit#gid=0) for when to buy the next variable.
 - If you can afford to buy a level in the next variable, it is worth buying that variable and moving perm levels to it.
 - After buying a new variable, move the perm levels from the previous variable into the new last variable.